tendermint/tendermint/spec/abci++/abci++_app_requirements_002_draft.md

 The block delivered (and thus the transaction order) is the same at all correct nodes as guaranteed by the Agreement property of Tendermint consensus.

-In same block execution mode `ExecTxResult` is returned by `PrepareProposal` so that its data can be used to build the block to be proposed in the current height.
+In same block execution mode, `ExecTxResult` is returned by `PrepareProposal` so that its data can be used to build the block to be proposed in the current height.

 The `Data` field in `ExecTxResult` contains an array of bytes with the transaction result.